 - Stay off the sun

-The sun rays are harmful to your skin so ensure that you apply a sunscreen of at least SPF 15 and this reduces the chances of damage to your cells, which results in skin cancer.
+The sun rays are harmful to your skin to ensure that you apply a sunscreen of at least SPF 15 and this reduces the chances of damage to your cells, which results in skin cancer.
+Use effective revitol skin brightening cream.
 Wear sunglasses each time you are out in the sun, and this will ward off the sun off your lids.

 Image credits: Funny picture quotes.